RoyalHaskoningDHV/sam/CONTRIBUTING.md

 We recommend to use a virtual environment for a clean slate and to avoid any conflicts with other packages.
 For example, to create a virtual environment, run `python3 -m venv <env name>`.
 Then, run `source <env name>/bin/activate`.

 If you want to develop this package, you wil need to install a local version using pip.
-This is done by cloning the repo, going to the root folder of this package, and running `pip install -e .` This will install a development version of the package locally.
+This is done by forking the repo, going to the root folder of this package, and running `pip install -e .` This will install a development version of the package locally.
 That means that if you make local changes, the package will automatically reflect them.

 If you want to develop in a Jupyter notebook, you will also need to reload the sam package whenever you run `from sam import x`.
 This can be achieved by putting the following lines at the top of every notebook: